 • Nutritional epidemiology, cancer and other chronic diseases

-• Polyphenol exposure and cancer
+• Epidemiology of gastric and oesophageal cancer